SynDaverCO/symple-slicer/src-app/config/profiles/README.md

 ```

 In this case, there is a generic PLA profile as well as two specialized PLA
-profiles.
+profiles for SynDaver machines.
+The user will see "PLA" in the Material menu,
+but what profile file is used will depend on their selections for Machine.

-Multiple constraints can be combined to make a very specific print profiles:
+Multiple constraints can be combined to make a very specific print profile:

 ```
 [material_brands]